Raspberry pi

 This article assumes you can assemble a Raspberry Pi into one of the available cases and create an SD card to be used in the Raspberry Pi.
 If you feel these concepts are "not for you" you should probably have a look at using a Chromebox or one of the other player options that can be used with Online MonitorsAnyWhere.

-To use a Raspberry Pi as a player for Online MonitorsAnyWhere you need; a Raspberry Pi 4 (model B with 4GB or 8GB of memory), a power supply that is as powerful as this model of the Raspberry Pi foundation (if the power supply cannot deliver the power that de Pi needs the Pi will shutdown unexpectedly), a mini-HDMI to HDMI cable, a case that preferably cools the CPU passively and a micro SD card of at least 16GB.
+To use a Raspberry Pi as a player for Online MonitorsAnyWhere you need; a Raspberry Pi 5 or a Raspberry Pi 4 (model B with 4GB or 8GB of memory), a power supply that is as powerful as this model of the Raspberry Pi foundation (if the power supply cannot deliver the power that de Pi needs the Pi will shutdown unexpectedly), a mini-HDMI to HDMI cable, a case that preferably cools the CPU passively and a micro SD card of at least 16GB.
 It is important that the CPU/GPU is cooled to get the best performance out of the device.
 However fans should be avoided since they are very small and can easily get clogged up with dust when the device is mounted behind a TV.

 Installation